oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

   current SQL executions to complete before closing the connections.
 All of the connections are then dropped from the pool and the pool is closed.
 Closing the pool in python-oracledb Thick mode could stop responding indefinitely, depending on the network and Oracle Net Services timeout parameters.
-This is also applicable to the cx_Oracle 8.3 driver.
 In python-oracledb Thin mode, the parameter ``force=True`` disconnects each connection's socket using a background thread, leaving the database to clean up its end of the connections.

 * In python-oracledb Thin mode, the ``cclass`` parameter value is not used to tag connections in the application connection pool.
 It is only used for :ref:`drcp`.